About The Design

 - Bridge – Pear (stained black) with Mother-of-Pearl diamonds and squares inlaid along the top

 - Peghead Veneer – stained Pear and Maple

-- Rose – Parchment, Pear & Box layers with Mother-of-Pearl diamonds & squares set in black mastic around the outside
+- Rose – Parchment, Pear & Box layers with Mother-of-Pearl circles & squares set in black mastic around the outside

-- Frets – Gut on the neck with a few ebony frets on the soundboard (NB – the original has all ebony frets)
+- Frets – Gut on the neck with a few holly frets on the soundboard (NB – the original has all ebony frets)

 - Tuning Pegs – Plum

-- Finish – An oil finish on the soundboard and a violin-type varnish on the back & ribs.
+- Finish – A thin clear violin varnish on the soundboard and a thicker stained violin varnish on the back & ribs.